Digital Love: Keeping Cupid Busy in the Age of Online Romance

 Among the advantages of starting online, each potential partner can learn about the other more quickly.
 Rather than awkward silences in person, the conversation can keep flowing and fill that space.
 Many people who are slow to open up in real life feel no such shyness via the internet.
 In that way, online dating can be a boon and a haven for the chronically shy and socially uncertain.

-In addition, the internet possesses a dark side for romance.
+In addition, the internet possesses a dark side to romance.
 When asked if they know anyone who broke up in an offline relationship due to online infidelity, one in four answered ‘yes’.
-68% of the millennials queried think that offerings online decreases the expectation of loyalty between lovers.
+68% of the millennials queried think that offerings online decrease the expectation of loyalty between lovers.

 Has the digital age really damaged relationships?
 Not necessarily.
 Has it changed the dating scene and even what dating really means?
 Very likely.
 Is it worth pursuing love online?
 That’s a personal choice, of course.
 Just keep in mind that a relationship that starts online and moves offline can be the beginning of a beautiful relationship.